 Property management solutions enables property managers, owners, and operators to simplify and automate the tasks associated with running their properties.
 This can help you control your real estate portfolio to a greater degree in an increasingly competitive and ever-changing market.
 These kinds of software solutions aren’t just meant for one particular kind of industry professional.
-Whether you own residential property, commercial property, or whether you have real estate investments, this software can benefit your organization with a high degree of success.
+Whether you own residential property, commercial property, or have real estate investments, this software can benefit your organization with a high degree of success.

 What are the basic functions?

-No matter what you might use it for (residential, commercial, etc.), property management software has the kind of capabilities that can applied to several different sections of the real estate industry.
-These are just a few ways in which one can use the software…
+No matter what you might use it for (residential, commercial, etc.), property management software has capabilities that can be applied to several different sectors of the real estate industry.
+These are just a few ways in which one can use the software:

 - Marketing – Residential and Commercial real estate owners and operators can use specific software solutions to market their properties to potential residents and tenants.